 The O’More family and others like them were some of Hugh O’Neill’s most fervent supporters, and they would never forget the ignominy of being turfed out of their ancestral lands during the first plantation in the Laois/Offaly region.
 Their attacks on the English position and Pale forces was extremely troubling for a time, but in truth they were dealt with or fizzled out around mid-way through the conflict.
 The Earl of Essex could count defeating them and capturing some of their castles among his (very few) successes.

 So scattered was the fighting in Munster, so low-intensity, that it must all be considered one front.
 James FitzThomas FitzGerald, the Sugan Earl, was able to keep his fight going for perhaps longer than he really should have, taking advantage of a lack of military preparedness of the enemy and a general willingness of local nobles to back the rebel cause for a time.
 But so easily was their effort undone, through the scheming and bribery of George Carew, that it is clear that the rebellion in Munster was always on very shaky ground.
-This front is marked by numerous sieges and seizures of castles, not least the infamous siege of Dunboy near the wars conclusion.
+This front is marked by numerous sieges and seizures of castles, not least the infamous siege of Dunboy as the war was beginning to wind down.
 I suppose the fighting in Kinsale must also be considered part of this front, though it was nearly large enough to merit its own one.

 The war in Connacht was marked mostly by raids and more raids, as Hugh Roe and his cavalry had mostly free reign west of the Shannon throughout the war.
 Twice going as far as Thomond, burning many loyalist towns on their way, the O’Donnell’s did a great deal of damage and carried off a great deal of plunder in this region throughout the war and this front also saw at least two major fights in the Curlew Pass, both Irish victories, one of which was almost on a par with the Yellow Ford.
 It took a great deal of political manoeuvring and weakness in other areas for the English to regain a dominant position in Connacht, and the final push in Sligo was the result.